 Health Indicator Report of Physical Activity: Recommended Muscle-strengthening Among Adults

-The predominant benefits of muscle-strengthening activities include improved bone health, reduced risk of falls in older adults, improved daily energy and sleep, and improved posture.
+The benefits of muscle-strengthening activities include improved bone health, reduced risk of falls in older adults, improved daily energy and sleep, and improved posture.
 Muscle-strengthening activities also help prevent diabetes, heart disease, and cancer.
-This is done through improving insulin sensitivity, metabolizing glucose in general, and improving blood pressure and gastrointestinal transit time.

 NotesIn 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change Utah is consistent with both the U.S. and other states using IBIS.
 Charts have been updated from 2011 forward to reflect this change.
 Age-adjusted to the U.S. 2000 standard population based on 3 age groups: 18-34, 35-49, and 50+.